Tennis-Barty stunned by the Brady qualifier in straight sets in Brisbane - The Media Times

 Barty, who had never stumbled upon Brady in two meetings last year, was unable to muster a single break point while the American only needed a service break in the opening set before signing the score on the set tiebreak both.

-“I’m really happy to win,” Brady said in a post-match interview.
+“I’m really happy to win,” Brady said.
 “Ash is definitely a great player and a great person.

 “It’s a little surreal.
 I’m super stoked and I’m shaking a little bit, but I really played well today.”

-Barty, who came out of the first round tournament in 2018, hit more winners than Brady but 16 unearned errors opened the door for her American opponent who finished the game in 91 minutes.
+Barty, who went out of the first round tournament in 2018, hit more winners than Brady but 16 powerless errors opened the door for her American opponent who finished the game in 91 minutes.

+Despite losing the open season, Barty remains optimistic about her Australian Open preparations and said she feels no additional pressure due to her high ranking.

+“It doesn’t change the way I practice.
+It doesn’t change me as a person,” she told reporters.

+“I think you guys (journalists) enjoy the fact that you have something to write and you have something to talk about.

+“So I hope to make it interesting for you, but I don’t look beyond that.”

-Brady, who defeated Maria Sharapova in the first round after going through three qualifiers, became the fourth American to qualify in the quarterfinals behind Madison Keys, Alison Riske and Danielle Collins.
-(Reporting by Rohith Nair in Bengaluru; editing by Richard Pullin)
+Brady, who beat Maria Sharapova in the first round after going through three qualifiers, will then face fifth seed Petra Kvitova.

+Kvit Kvitova’s Australian Open final last year overcame Russia’s Liudmila Samsonova 6-3 6-2 in 61 minutes.

+Second and defending champion Karolina Pliskova had to work hard to avoid the same fate as Barty, as she overcame a mid-game kick to secure a 6-4 6-7 (5) 6-1 victory over Ajla Tomljanovic.